-3 Installing in a borehole
+4 Installing the 3TB in a borehole

-Before installing any instrument in a borehole, it is recommended that you prepare the installation site so there is clear access all around the hole.
+Before installing any instrument in a borehole, you should prepare the installation site.

-- Keep the borehole capped at all times except when inserting or removing the instrument, so that debris and tools do not accidentally fall in. - Lay out the cables beside the borehole, or set up a cable drum nearby, so that they do not become tangled. - Ensure the tripod is tall enough to hang the entire installation (sensor and strain relief unit or digitizer) from it, with the sensor off the ground. - Use a winch with a depth gauge if possible, or measure out the cable beforehand.
+- Clean the area around the borehole head, so there is clear access all around it. - Keep the borehole capped at all times except when inserting or removing the instrument, so that debris and tools do not accidentally fall in. - Lay out the cables beside the borehole, or set up a cable drum nearby, so that they do not become tangled. - Ensure the tripod is tall enough to hang the entire installation (sensor and strain relief unit or digitizer) from it, with the sensor off the ground. - Use a winch with a depth gauge if possible, or measure out the cable beforehand.

-Most installations are equipped with a strain relief unit, which consists of a metal arm that swings out from the load-bearing cable to wedge against the side of the borehole.
+Most installations are equipped with a strain-relief unit, which consists of a metal arm that swings out from the load-bearing cable to wedge against the side of the borehole.
 This removes any strain in the load-bearing cable and prevents vibrations from the surface from being transmitted to the instrument.

-In installations with a downhole digitizer, the strain relief arm is fitted to the base of the digitizer sonde; the phrase "strain relief unit" in the following instructions should be taken to refer to the digitizer's strain relief arm.
+Note: In installations with a down-hole digitizer, the strain-relief arm is fitted to the base of the digitizer sonde; the phrase "strain relief unit" in the following instructions should be taken to refer to the digitizer's strain relief arm.